Alice98716/Stochastic-Water-Resevoir-Mgmt-Optimisation/README.md

 # Stochastic-Water-Resevoir-Mgmt-Optimisation
-Two-stage stochastic transportation problem with uncertain demand, solved using the L-shaped multi-cut method with regularization.
+Two-stage stochastic problem dealing with reservoir optimisation with uncertainty of demand and water inflow.
+Implemented with Julia and Gurobi.